Home

 Colours: We do not limit you to a colour chart so choose any shade and our dyer will match it as closely as possible for no extra charge.
 We prefer a solid colour fabric swatch to match to but can cope with paint charts or whatever you have that is the shade you like.
 The most difficult to match to is a tiny piece of glossy paper so please try to avoid this if possible.
+Also pile fabrics such as velvet must be avoided as colour samples.
+These can look different depending of the viewing angle.
+Tweeds and other mixtures cannot be used for colour samples.
+If you cannot find a solid shade in fabric then paint charts are the next best thing.
 It may be possible to strip the existing colour and dye to a lighter shade.
 This can be tested in our lab if you can find a small piece of fabric.
 The test is also useful to be sure of the fibre content but it cannot determine that the items are suitable in all respects.
 Postage stamp size would suffice and nothing larger than we can fit in a lab pot about the size of a teacup.
 There is sometimes a spare piece of fabric near the makers label.
 Even when a shade strips – reduces would be a more accurate description - it leaves a tint of the original, it would be too much to ask to have your darker shades reduced to very pale shades – cream for example.
 Neutrals like biscuit shades are more likely to be achieved.

 Fabric:

 Your fabrics are most suitable if they are made of cotton or linen.
 Wool or acrylic will not be suitable.
-Mixtures of cotton/polyester or 100% polyester may be able to be dyed but with some limitations such as the depth of shade achievable.
-Polyester will not strip so the new colour must be darker than the original.
-If the original is already dark we will not be able to overdye it.
+Mixtures of cotton/polyester may be able to be dyed but with limitations such as the depth of shade achievable as we would dye only the cotton content.
+Polyester needs to be dyed at very high temperatures and the increased risks associated with this make it inadvisable to dye polyester sofa covers.
 It is important we know the fibre content and if you are unsure then send us a small piece beforehand, even a sliver to test.
 If your covers were made from more than one batch of cloth the different batches may accept dye differently and some panels may appear darker or lighter when dyed.
 This is rare but possible.
 Manufacturers should not use different batches of cloth within one product but sometimes they do and there is no practical way of knowing beforehand.
 Our test on a single small piece cannot determine if all the components of the covers were made from the same batch.
 If you are having covers made always insist that only one batch of cloth will be used.

 Fire retardant:

-If your fabric has been treated with a fire retardant or other special finish it may not dye very well.
-In this case it would be especially helpful to test a small piece.
+If your fabric has been treated with a fire retardant or other special finish it may limit what can be achieved.
+Testing a small piece may be helpful but cannot guarantee a desired result on the full set.

 Construction of fabric: